Local State Model

 Initial tables:

-schema_migrations: applied migration versions.settings: key/value settings, includingdefault_workspace_root.projects: Project Registry rows.machines: future machine facts.scans: future local discovery runs.agent_runs: prepared agent workspace audit rows.
+schema_migrations: applied migration versions.settings: key/value settings, includingdefault_workspace_root.projects: Project Registry rows.machines: local machine identity and mutable machine facts.scans: future local discovery runs.agent_runs: prepared agent workspace audit rows.env_bindings: local private mappings from logical env requirements to provider references.

 Migrations are idempotent.
 Re-running init must not duplicate migrations or remove existing settings.